awsdocs/amazon-vpc-user-guide/doc_source/security-iam-awsmanpol.md

 To view the permissions for this policy, see [AmazonVPCReadOnlyAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonVPCReadOnlyAccess) in the AWS Management Console\.

+## AWS managed policy: AmazonVPCCrossAccountNetworkInterfaceOperations<a name="security-iam-awsmanpol-AmazonVPCCrossAccountNetworkInterfaceOperations"></a>

+You can attach the `AmazonVPCCrossAccountNetworkInterfaceOperations` policy to your IAM identities\.
+This policy grants permissions that allow the identity to create network interfaces and attach them to cross\-account resources\.

+To view the permissions for this policy, see [AmazonVPCCrossAccountNetworkInterfaceOperations](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonVPCCrossAccountNetworkInterfaceOperations) in the AWS Management Console\.

 ## Amazon VPC updates to AWS managed policies<a name="security-iam-awsmanpol-updates"></a>

 View details about updates to AWS managed policies for Amazon VPC since this service began tracking these changes in March 2021\.